Orabig/Sbire/README.md

 Presentation
 ------------

-Atm, there are 4 scripts :
+Atm, there are 3 scripts :

 * *sbire.pl*

-  It's the main script, which must be placed on remote NRPE or SSH servers (usually inside the folder containing the plugins).
-It intended to be launched remotely via NRPE/SSH protocols by sbire_master.pl
+  It's the main script, which must be placed on remote NRPE servers (usually inside the folder containing the plugins).

 * *sbire_master.pl*

-  It's the remote command script, which is NOT supposed to be run directly by the user.
-It controls `sbire.pl` remotely, and manages the protocol used (SSH/NRPE with or without RSA authentification).

-* *sbire_sergeant.pl*

   It's the command script, which is supposed to be run on a command line.
-It launches sbire_master with correct arguments and protocols.
-Has also some user friendly usage and error messages.
-It also has the ability to launch commands on several distant servers, using a "server_list" file.
+It's controls `sbire.pl` remotely, whith the help of a standard `check_nrpe` call.

 * *sbire_rsa_keygen.pl*